LucasDuval/MIMICWizard_Documentation/docs/source/explore.rst

 Your cohort is now persisted in the database and you want to explore it, you're at the right place.
 You can select the cohort you want to visualize using the selector at the top right of your dashboard.
 If you cannot see a freshly created cohort, don't hesitate to press the refresh button next to it to import new cohort.
-If you cannot see a cohort, please make sure it's integrated in you cohort profile (`see more about profile <Define your profile to navigate faster_>`_).
+If you cannot see a cohort and you're not using the default profile, please make sure it's integrated in you cohort profile (`see more about profile <Define your profile to navigate faster_>`_).

 The cohort explorer tab is divided in 3 pages